 The most common food linked to bloating and IBS is wheat.
 Most people who report being sensitive to wheat don’t have an actual allergy, which is called coeliacs disease.

-Professor Francesco Sofi, at the University of Florence, had a hunch that it might not be wheat per se, but gluten and other proteins which have been changed in modern wheat compared to that of ancient wheat.
+Professor Francesco Sofi, at the University of Florence, had a hunch that it might not be wheat per se, but Gluten is a protein found in the cereals wheat, rye and barley.
+Obvious sources of gluten in the diet are bread, pasta, breakfast cereals and… and other proteins which have been changed in modern wheat compared to that of ancient wheat.
 So he devised a randomised double-blind study involving 20 people with IBS to test his theory (4).

 The participants were given foods (bread, pasta, biscuits, bulgur) made from either modern wheat or ancient organic Kamut ‘khorosan’ wheat.
 This is the same wheat that was eaten thousands of years ago and is genetically much simpler compared to modern wheat.
 They didn’t know which kind of food they were eating and they were randomly assigned to eating either modern wheat products or Kamut products for six weeks at a time.
 Then, after a break for six weeks, the type of wheat they were eating was switched and they continued to eat the new diet for another six weeks.
 Their symptoms of IBS were meticulously recorded.

 During the modern-wheat weeks they had no improvement, and continued to suffer from abdominal pain, bloating, tiredness and irregular and unhealthy bowel movements.
 However, when they were unknowingly eating Kamut, everything got better.
 They reported significantly less bloating, abdominal pain, irregularity and tiredness, with a much higher overall measure of quality of life.
 Every single person in the study reported benefit.